 Information about special subsidies for cultural activities in sparsely populated rural areas

-These subsidies are intended for registered communities, such as municipalities, foundations, associations, cooperatives and companies.
-Unregistered communities and private traders are not eligible for special subsidies.
+These subsidies were intended for registered communities, such as municipalities, foundations, associations, cooperatives and companies.

 These subsidies support cultural activities in sparsely populated rural areas.
 The definition of sparsely populated rural areas is based on the spatial data-based urban-rural classification maintained by the Finnish Environment Institute (SYKE).
 In principle, these areas are located far from large population centres and have dispersed small settlements that are located at a distance from each other.
 The classification of different regions can be viewed here.

-Applications and the operations of applicants are evaluated by Taike’s experts.
-Decisions are taken by the Director of Taike based on a proposal by a Special Advisor.
+Applications and the operations of applicants were evaluated by Taike’s experts.
+Decisions were taken by the Director of Taike based on a proposal by a Special Advisor.

 These subsidies are intended for the following types of projects: